 Bones Toolbar

 Blender offers a number of tools to change the default bones.
-To access the toolbar, switch over to the editing mode in Blender, which can be changed by hitting the Tab key on your keyboard or by simply selecting “Edit Mode” from the drop-down list in the top-left corner of the 3D Viewport.
+To access the toolbar, switch over to the editing mode in Blender, which can be done by hitting the Tab key on your keyboard or by simply selecting “Edit Mode” from the drop-down list in the top-left corner of the 3D Viewport.
+Keep in mind, though, that you’ll only be able to view bone-related tools once an armature is added to the scene.

 • Select: Selects a bone or bone parts